prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-mining-profitability.md

 We say the answer is yes.

-The ability to write smart contracts is revolutionary.
-It will completely change the way we make purchases and use our money.
+Regardless of the functionality or importance of smart contracts, lots of people like the idea.
+This in turn drives the prices of Ethereum higher and higher.

 The long term benefits proof of stake has to offer are clear.
 It will save electricity and lower if not eliminate hardware costs.

 However, mining still has its place in 2017.
-The shift to proof of stake is by no means mainstream, and we still largely depend on miners to validate the blockchain for most cryptocurrencies.
+The shift to proof of stake is by no means mainstream, and we still largely depend on miners to validate the transactions in the [blockchain](https://blockgeeks.com/guides/what-is-blockchain-technology/).

 Smart contracts and proof of stake will cause the value of Ethereum to increase further and further, rendering it an extremely profitable cryptocurrenct to mine.